 In the next stage, blackouts and loss of control may occur.
 Personality changes and additional physical effects begin to show.

 This progression, continuing until the individual hits the bottom with excessive drinking and then moves back up to rehabilitation, is called the Jellinek curve.

-E. Morton Jellinek, a pioneer in the study of alcohol abuse and dependence, suggested the “progressive phases of alcoholism” which came to be known as the Jellinek curve in 1950, which is still widely used today with modifications.
+E. Morton Jellinek, a pioneer in the study of alcohol abuse and dependence, suggested the “progressive phases of alcoholism,” which came to be known as the Jellinek curve in 1950, which is still widely used today with modifications.

 Alcohol withdrawal syndrome (Part 3.1 of Is alcoholism genetic?)

-The change in character varies among individuals.
-In addition to memory loss, concentration, drive and attention, a frequent occurrence of jealousy mania is noticeable.
+The change in character varies among dependent individuals.
+In addition to significant memory loss, concentration, drive and attention, a frequent occurrence of jealousy mania is noticeable.
 Affected are mainly the reaction patterns to everyday stresses and conflicts, as a result of which the overall personality appears unharmonious-differentiated.
 Depression can also occur.

 - Malignant tumors